lxgr-linux/pokete/wiki.md

 #### Ostri
-A very aggressive bird Pokete that lives near deserts and will try to pick out your eyes.
+A very aggressive bird Pokete that lives near deserts; it will try to peck out your eyes.

 ```
    !